How much fiber is too much? 2 ways your gut will tell you

 Twenty to 40 grams of fiber daily are an essential part of a healthy diet.
 But if you’re starting to eat more fiber, you may be experiencing some digestive distress.
 Though common, the symptoms of too much fiber in the diet shouldn’t be brushed off as “regular” digestive woes.

 Too much fiber?
 2 easy-to-miss warning signs from your gut

-Gradually increasing your fiber intake can help to reduce the gas and bloating that come with some high-fiber foods.
-And while eating fermented vegetables, made with the Veggie Culture Starter, could cause similar symptoms at first as the healthy microflora move in, these gut reactions should only be temporary.
-Inoculating the gut with living probiotics is part of the healing process.
+Gradually increasing your fiber intake can help to reduce gas and bloating.
+And while eating fermented vegetables, made with the Veggie Culture Starter, could cause similar symptoms at first as the healthy microbes move in, these gut reactions should only be temporary.

 Gas and bloating can be a common byproduct of upping your fiber intake.